-There are a multitude of apps out there that can be used to help you plan and embark on travel.
+There is a multitude of apps out there that can be used to help you plan and embark on travel.
 But which ones are worth using?
-Read on for our comprehensive round up of the best travel apps, worth exceeding your download limit for.
+Read on for our comprehensive round-up of the best travel apps, worth exceeding your download limit for.

 We love TripIt – when you’ve completed your bookings, forward the email confirmations to TripIt and it will build your itinerary, also allowing you to share your itinerary with friends and family.